imihnea/dycbackend/README.md

                => 2 Factor when withdrawing
       Logs => Log errors
            => Log deal status changes
+           => Log user changes
       Categories => Add more in future
+      Data => Save product data

+After Launch:

+   Users => Create premium/business user who can access product and search data Data => Create another Elastic instance for premium/business user data
+        => Make a page where they can query that instance => Data compiled into charts